t-a-y-l-o-r/bash_profile/README.md

 A repo for my favorite custom bash_profile
 -----
 ## The Creme De La Creme
 `lwd` is a simple function that will first check to see if any arguments where passed.
 If so then it changes the directory to the given argument.
-Additionally regardless of whether or not the dir is changed the "new" or current dir is printed, including the full path from "~".
-Honestly once you start using this command you will never go back.
+Additionally regardless of whether or not the dir is changed the "new" or current dir is printed along with the list from the modified version of `ls`.Honestly once you start using this command you will never go back.

 ## Other Custom Commands and stuff